ludo237/laravel-traits/README.md

 ## What is included

-With time things can change, but for v1.x the basic traits will be:
+With time things can change current traits are:

 - `Bannable` inject logic into models to interact with a `banned_at` column.
 - `CanBeActivate` add logic to a model in order to activate/deactivate it using a timestamp column